-^{} Highlighted in this course
+\ Highlighted in this course

-The following table explains the highlighted competencies for this course, the related student learning outcomes, and the method of assessment.
+The following table shows the competencies highlighted in this course, the related course objectives, student learning outcomes, and dimensions of each competency measured.
+The final column provides the location of course content related to the competency.

-Competencies/ Knowledge, Values, Skills Student Learning Outcomes Method of Assessment Competency 2 - Engage Diversity and Difference in Practice Using research, social workers understand how diversity and difference characterize and shape the human experience and are critical to the formation of identity and are able to apply this knowledge to work empathically and effectively with diverse populations.
-The dimensions of diversity are understood as the intersectionality of multiple factors including but not limited to age, class, color, culture, disability and ability, ethnicity, gender, gender identity and expression, immigration status, marital status, political ideology, race, religion/spirituality, sex, sexual orientation, and tribal sovereign status.
-Social workers understand that, as a consequence of difference, a person's life experiences may include oppression, poverty, marginalization, and alienation as well as privilege, power and acclaim.
-Social workers also understand the forms and mechanisms of oppression and discrimination and recognize the extent which a culture's structures and values, including social, economic, political and cultural exclusions may oppress, marginalize, and/or alienate adults and older adults or create privilege and power.
-Social workers through self-reflection, continue to assess and address their ageist values, building knowledge to dispel myths regarding aging and stereotyping of older persons.
+2 Objectives Balandana D' Ocutant Competency Objectives Behaviors Dimensions Values Content Units: Competency 2 - Engage Diversity and Difference in Practice Explain ways in which culture, race, and spirituality 2a.
+Recognize and communicate values 3,4,5,6,7,8,9,10,11,12,13 Using research, social workers understand impacts both grief, loss, and understanding of 3,4,5,6,7,6,9,10,11,12,13 how diversity and difference characterize bereavement responses and how diversity and Assignments: and shape the human experience and are decision-making for end of life difference 1,2,3 critical to the formation of identity and are care. characterize and 1,2,0 able to apply this knowledge to work Help students become shape the human empathically and effectively with diverse knowledgeable in recognizing experience and populations.
+The dimensions of diversity are conflicts in values among identity. understood as the intersectionality of multiple stakeholders that create , factors including but not limited to age, class, ethical dilemmas in end of life color, culture, disability and ability, ethnicity, care and help them learn to gender, gender identity and expression, recognize how to manage 2b.
+Evaluate the Exercise of immigration status, marital status, political their own personal values to strengths and judgement ideology, race, religion/spirituality, sex, sexual allow professional values to weaknesses of orientation, and tribal sovereign status.
+Social guide practice. multiple workers understand that, as a consequence of theoretical difference, a person's life experiences may include perspectives oppression, poverty, marginalization, and alienation as well as privilege, power and acclaim. through an intersectionality Social workers also understand the forms and framework. mechanisms of oppression and discrimination and mamework. recognize the extent which a culture's structures and values, including social, economic, political and cultural exclusions may oppress, marginalize, and/or alienate adults and older adults or create privilege and power.
+Social workers through self- reflection, continue to assess and address their ageist values, building knowledge to dispel myths regarding aging and stereotyping of older persons.
 Social workers are able to consistently identify and use practitioner/client differences from a strengths perspective.
 Social workers view themselves as learners and engage those with whom they work as informants.
-2a.
-Recognize and communicate understanding of how diversity and difference characterize and shape the human experience and identity 2b.
-Evaluate the strengths and weaknesses of multiple theoretical perspectives through an intersectionality framework All Assignments